MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/tvos9.md

 Based on the region, the supplied Apple TV Remote will come in either one configurations: Siri Remote or Apple TV Remote.

-The Siri Remote is currently available in the following countries:
+The Siri Remote is currently available in the following countries/regions:

 - Australia
 - Canada